okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 A deployment is a declaration that allows you to do app `deployments` and `updates`.

 When using the deployment object, you definte the `state` of your application.
 Kubernetes will then make sure the clusters matches your desired state.

+Just using the replication controller or replication set might be cumbersome to deploy apps.